 If it doesn’t meet the minimum depth or width, then it will be classed as a ‘carriageway defect’ and so might not be considered dangerous enough for you to be able to make a claim.

-The best way to find out whether you have a case is to get in touch with us – our advisors will be happy to help.
+The best way to find out whether you have a case is to get in touch with a trained legal adviser who will be happy to help.
 But generally speaking, it’s likely you can claim if your accident happened in the last three years.
 Your solicitor will need to be able to prove:

 Under section 41 of the Highways Act 1980, the Highway Authority has a legal duty to maintain public roads and pavements, and must be able to show that they monitor roads for damage, and repair any potholes quickly.